codespin-ai/codespin/README.md

 - `-t, --template <template name or path>`: Path to the template file.
 - `-w, --write`: Write generated code to source file(s).
 - `--debug`: Enable debug mode.
 Prints debug messages for every step.
-- `--declare <file path>`: Specify declaration files for additional context.
-Repeat for multiple files.
 - `--exclude <file path>`: List of files to exclude from the prompt.
 Used to override automatically included source files.
-- `--maxDeclare <count>`: The maximum number of declaration files allowed.
-Defaults to 10.
 - `--maxTokens`: Maximum number of tokens for generated code.
 - `--model <model name>`: Name of the model to use, such as 'openai:gpt-4' or 'anthropic:claude-3-haiku-20240307'.
 - `--outDir <dir path>`: Path to directory relative to which files are generated.
 Defaults to the directory of the prompt file.